Libya is a

 Medal.
 Mint:

-Socialist People's Libyan Arab Jamahiriya"
+People's Libyan Arab Jamahiriya)

-in Arabic at the top.
+written in Arabic at the top section.

-Horseman in the center.
-Dates at the bottom.
+horseman in the center.

 Mintage: